-A shameful incident from the past of Indian first-class cricket.
-In the Duleep Trophy Final on 29 January 1991, when Rashid Patel attacks batsmen with a stump in the Indian final at Jamshedpur.
+A shameful incident from the past of Indian first-class cricket In the Duleep Trophy Final on January 29, 1991, Rashid Patel attacked batsmen with a stump in the Indian final at Jamshedpur.
 A rare cricket incident suffered the most violent on-field incident in first-class history when Indian international Rashid Patel, a left-arm pace bowler with one Test cap, assaulted two opposition batsmen with a stump during a major domestic final.

-Rashid Patel attacked fellow international Raman Lamba and his North Zone opening partner Ajay Jadeja as Lamba defends himself five-day final of the Inter-Zone against Patel’s unorthodox tournament for the Duleep Trophy was abandoned amid a stamp attack.
+Rashid Patel attacked fellow international Raman Lamba and his North Zone opening partner Ajay Jadeja as Lamba defended himself in the five-day final of the Inter-Zone against Patel’s unorthodox tournament for the Duleep Trophy, which was abandoned amid a stamp attack.
 This was indeed a shameful scene.

-The conflict, in the Keenan Stadium, flared up after a bouncer was delivered at Lamba by Patel, of West Zone, from a long way beyond the popping crease.
-Raman Lamba who has been the target of persistent short-pitch bowling drew away from the wicket and remonstrated with Patel.
+The conflict in Keenan Stadium flared up after a bouncer was delivered at Lamba by Patel of West Zone from a long way beyond the popping crease.
+Raman Lamba, who has been the target of persistent short-pitch bowling, drew away from the wicket and remonstrated with Patel.

 Rashid Patel then ran to the batsman’s end and pulled out a stump.
-Ajay Jadeja who had followed him up the pitch and warned Lamba of the impending assault took the first blow on his elbow.
-Then Patel went in pursuit of Lamba flailing the stump.
+Ajay Jadeja, who had followed him up the pitch and warned Lamba of the impending assault, took the first blow to his elbow.
+Then Patel went in pursuit of Lamba, flailing the stump.
 However, Raman Lamba saved himself from serious injury by using his bat as a shield.
-Thus the act of physical assault is clearly unacceptable and may spell the end of Patel’s career.
+Thus, the act of physical assault is clearly unacceptable and may spell the end of Patel’s career.

 The crowd, at a neutral ground in the East Zone, added to the violent scenes by throwing stones, and the match, which was heading for a draw, was abandoned 15 minutes before tea on the last day.
-North Zone was declared the winner by virtue of a first-innings leads – of 729 for the nine declared against the West’s 561.
+The North Zone was declared the winner by virtue of a first-inning lead of 729 for the nine declared against the West’s 561.
 Then Patel got off lightly with a 13-month ban.
 Raman Lamba was banned for 10 months.

-Rashid Patel call up for the Mumbai Test against Kiwis in 1988 was a surprise package after two ordinary seasons for Baroda.
-Bagging Pair in the Test and no wickets in 14 overs, indicating a complete failure.
-Although, Rashid Patel returned to first-class cricket after serving his ban but was a shadow of his former self, playing only thirteen matches in 5 seasons.
+Rashid Patel’s call-up for the Mumbai Test against the Kiwis in 1988 was a surprise package after two ordinary seasons for Baroda.
+Bagging pair in the Test and no wickets in 14 overs, indicating a complete failure.
+Although Rashid Patel returned to first-class cricket after serving his ban, he was a shadow of his former self, playing only thirteen matches in five seasons.